mulder21c/adg/pages/examples/forms/good-example/README.md

 Here we presented some of the possible irritations we know and how to avoid them.
 But there may be more, especially in complex forms.
 This can make it hard for developers testing their solution for accessibility to decide whether their solution is "good enough", or whether they manually need to provide additional optimisations.

 Generally speaking: if your forms are coded according to long established HTML standards, you should be fine most of the time.
-Still, it can be meaningful (or even essential) in some situations to add a little more guidance, especially for screen reader users (if you are really curious and want to learn more about this, skip ahead and read [Placing non-interactive content between form controls](/examples/forms/non-interactive-content)).
+Still, it can be meaningful (or even essential) in some situations to add a little more guidance, especially for screen reader users (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [Placing non-interactive content between form controls](/examples/forms/non-interactive-content)).